john-light/sovryn/SIPs/SIP-000X.md

 * Update the SIP status and merge or close its pull request depending on the Sovryn Vote outcome

 **Review proposals**
-SIP Editors review proposals and accept, reject, or request modifications to them based on formatting, legibility, and compliance with SIP-X.
+SIP Editors SHOULD review proposals and request modifications to them based on formatting and legibility.
+SIP Editors MAY close SIP pull requests due to inactivity.

 **Update the SIP status**
-From the Final Review until the end of the Sovryn Vote, SIP Editors will update the SIP pull request and any associated pull requests as specified in the Sovryn governance process.
+From the Final Review until the end of the Sovryn Vote, SIP Editors SHOULD update the SIP pull request and any associated pull requests as specified throughout this document.

 ## License
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).